 How Cuddy responded to these critiques?

-Malcolm Gladwell is another writer and social researcher with a journalistic background, his ten thousand hour rule to achieve mastery in a field was also attacked by scholars and writers back in 2013, although he didn’t do an in-depth research, or undertake a study to justify his theory, but rather re-examined what he wrote by quoting from his book ‘Outliers’ when explaining his suggested theory in an article in the New Yorker.
+Malcolm Gladwell is another writer and social researcher with a journalistic background, his ten thousand hour rule to achieve mastery in a field was also brought into scrutiny by scholars and writers back in 2013, although he didn’t do an in-depth research, or undertake a study to justify his theory, but rather re-examined what he wrote by quoting from his book ‘Outliers’ when explaining his suggested ten thousand hour theory in an article in the New Yorker.

-Cuddy and Gladwell used two different ways to face their critics, Cuddy used analytical research and Gladwell by publishing an article emphasizing his resources.
+Cuddy and Gladwell used two different ways to respond to their critics, Cuddy used analytical research and Gladwell by publishing an article emphasizing his resources.

 The fact is, they both have similar methods when they speak to the masses; straight forwardness, a simple language without scientific terms and jargons, this is what popularized their ideas.